How To Build A Pedalboard In 13 Steps

 With tape, mark on the floor the area you have to play with.
-You’ll need to get it exactly right or you’ll end up messing up and having to start again.
+You’ll need to get it exactly right, or you’ll end up messing up and having to start again.

 Even if you prefer having certain pedals in specific spots, try moving them around.
-Try as many different set-ups as possible.
+Try as many different setups as possible.

 Pro Tip #2

 Can you hit each pedal you need to?
 Can you get all the tones you need?
 Is one of the leads a dud?
 Does one of the pedals have a faulty socket?
-Try it, test and fix it.
+Try it, test it, and fix it.

 It’s also good to keep track of signal chains as you could find some great tones with this board which just might be the right sounds for the next project you do – long after the board has been stripped and changed.

-If you’re using pedals that you have used before and they have Velcro on them, it could be a good idea to tear it off and start again.
-If you do this, you might want to clean the glue off the bottom of the pedal using turpentine (sometimes known as white spirit).
+If you’re reusing pedals that had Velcro on them, it could be a good idea to tear it off and start again.
+You might want to clean the glue off the bottom of the pedal using turpentine (sometimes known as white spirit).

-#9 Attach Pedals – Power – Cables
+#10 Attach Pedals – Power – Cables

 Pro Tip #3

-You might want to play for a long time, try packing up and setting up again as this will reveal a fresh set of problems like faulty input jacks, cables that have gone bad or Velcro that hasn’t been applied right and therefore has got lose.
-Try and find as many problems as possible.
+You might want to play for a long time, try packing up and setting up again as this will reveal a fresh set of problems like faulty input jacks, cables that have gone bad, or Velcro that hasn’t stuck and has got lose.

 If you find any problems, now is the best time to fix them.
 The WORST time to fix gear problems is at a gig when you have no time to do it properly.
 Make sure you solve all your problems now and take the time to fully test your pedalboard.